The ACP program is currently paused pending funding by Congress.

 Sliding Fee Scale

-Certain child care providers have sliding fee scale plans available, meaning that they may choose to scale the tuition based on your family finances.
-Ask your day care or child care provider if they are providing similar options.
+Certain childcare providers have sliding fee scale plans available, meaning that they may choose to scale the tuition based on your family’s finances.
+Ask your daycare or childcare provider if they are providing similar options.

 Informal Child Care Options And Other Free Resources Online

-Many states and county organizations are working closely with children’s services network, such as Cradle To Career, to recruit and train new licensed homecare providers.
-These initiatives aim to improve the supports and care for children’s development at all stages, regardless of their races, ethnicity, or family income.
+Many state and county organizations are working closely with children’s services networks, such as Cradle To Career, to recruit and train new licensed homecare providers.
+These initiatives aim to improve the support and care for children’s development at all stages, regardless of their race, ethnicity, or family income.

-These services networks also offer educational materials and training to people providing child care informally.
-They also arranged free playgroups for families with young children, where they demonstrate age-appropriate activities that caregivers can do at home.
+These service networks also offer educational materials and training to people providing child care informally.
+They also arranged free playgroups for families with young children, where they demonstrated age-appropriate activities that caregivers can do at home.
 Many parents and caregivers find these offerings and activities meaningful and useful.

 Other Free Resources Online

-Worrying that your limited data plan does not support frequent web surfing and resource downloading?
-How about claiming your FREE unlimited internet services for your cell phone or for your home through the Federal Government’s Affordable Connectivity Program?
+Are you worried that your limited data plan does not support frequent web surfing and resource downloading?
+How about claiming your FREE unlimited internet services for your cell phone or your home through the Federal Government’s Affordable Connectivity Program?

 You may be eligible for free monthly unlimited internet services.
-In fact, over 40% of US households qualify for this program through EASY Wireless.
-When you qualify for this program, you can get FREE Talk, Text and Data every month.
+Over 40% of US households qualify for this program through EASY Wireless.
+When you qualify for this program, you can get FREE Talk, Text, and Data every month.
 It only takes a few minutes to register and check if you qualify for this service.

 To see if you qualify just click “Enroll Now”.